-In case of a Preauthorization Request Involving Urgent Care, The Plan will respond to the Member no later than 72 hours after receipt of the request, unless the Member fails to provide sufficient information, in which case, the Member will be notified of the missing information within 24 hours and will have no less than 48 hours to provide the information.
-A Benefit determination will be made as soon as possible (taking into account medical exigencies) but no later than 72 hours after the initial request, or within 48 hours after the missing information is received (if the initial request is incomplete).
+In case of a Preauthorization Request Involving Urgent Care, The Plan will respond to the Member no later than 48 hours after receipt of the request, unless the Member fails to provide sufficient information, in which case, the Member will be notified of the missing information within 24 hours and will have no less than 48 hours to provide the information.
+A Benefit determination will be made as soon as possible (taking into account medical exigencies) but no later than 48 hours after the initial request, or within 24 hours after the missing information is received (if the initial request is incomplete) or the end of the period for the Member to provide the missing information, whichever is greater.